-The Maltese Terrier are playful dogs with a compact, square body, covered with straight, silky, long and white hair.
+The Maltese Terrier is playful dog with a compact, square body, covered with straight, silky, long, and white hair.
 Also known as the Maltese dog.
-It has a beauty that complements each other with its beautiful feathers reaching down to the ground, perfect body structure, facial expression, and general posture.
+He has a beauty that complements each other with its beautiful feathers reaching down to the ground, perfect body structure, facial expression, and general posture.
 They like to play, run, and sway around with a cheerful gait.
 Also known as a water dog, the Maltese appear to be swimming on the ground while running.

 At A Glance To The Maltese Terrier

 3.3 - 6.6 lb

 Barbican, Water Dog

 The Maltese is the oldest of the European toy dog breeds and is among the oldest of almost all dog breeds.
 His history can go back at least 2000 years.
 This noble race, which dates back to ancient times, was described by the Philosopher Aristotle as "perfectly proportioned" despite his small stature.
 Around 1500 BC, the island of Malta was a trading port visited by Phoenician sailors.
 There are even traces of them erecting graves for the Maltese breed.
 Although his origin and formation are not known precisely, there is a mass that thinks he was developed by crossing the Spaniel and Poddle breeds.
 Spread over the centuries from the island country to the world, the Maltese Dog is part of the Barbican family.
 The Maltese Dog is thought to be the ancestor of the Bichon Frize, Bolognese, and Havanese breeds.
 The people who developed the Maltese breed known and recognized today are the British.

 The dogs were exported from the Island of Malta.
 It was then widely distributed in Europe and the East.
 However, the dogs in Malta remained isolated from other dogs dispersed by export.
 This breed continued, with dogs remaining isolated for centuries.
 The most distinctive feature of the Maltese Dog.